SJSUSpring2020-CMPE272/Covid19Proj/README.md

 ### 1.Project title:
 Auto Insurance Selection Helper
 ### 2.Idea description:
 There are a ton of auto insurance companies in the market.
 And each company offers various kinds of plans and policies.
-Customer may be confused by that.
-And customer also care how the plan they chosen actullay work.
-For the purpose of easy choosing, this application intend to help customer to choose the right one insurance that considering about their need, such as budget, bill cycle, liability waiver, service reacting speed and so on.
-The data we need is that different policies in differenct companies and whhich kind of people to choose that policy.
-By using deep learning, we can perdict and help customer to choose.
+Costumers also cares how the plan they chosen actullay work.
+Using AI to consider budget, bill period, service reaction speed, plan content and so on.
+This application will recommend an auto insurance plan.
 ### 3.Goal of the project:
 People who need buy an auto insurance.
 ### 4.Technology stack: